adedomin/csc341-project/gym.md

 ----------- ----------- ---------- -----------------------------------
 column name type        typeof key description
 ----------- ----------- ---------- -----------------------------------
-person_id   VARCHAR(6)  primary    The primary identifier of a person.
+person_id   CHAR(6)     primary    The primary identifier of a person.

 fisrt       VARCHAR(30) n/a        The person's first name, UTF8.

 last        VARCHAR(30) n/a        The person's last name, UTF8.

-contact_id  VARCHAR(6)  foriegn    A contact id linking to an entity's
-                                   Contact info.
+phone       CHAR(11)    n/a        the full phone number.

+address     VARCHAR(30) n/a        The address line.

+state       CHAR(2)     n/a        The state.

+city        VARCHAR(20) n/a        The city.

 type        VARCHAR(1)  n/a        A char that determines if the user
                                    is an employee or customer.